 This one may be easier said than done, but a number of studies have found that sharing a bed with a partner promotes more restful sleep.
 A 2009 study, for example, found that women in long-term, stable relationships fell asleep quicker and woke up less often during the night compared to single women or women who had lost or gained a partner during the six- to eight-year period of the study.
 The theory is that sleeping with a partner promotes “feelings of safety and security leading to lower levels of the stress hormone cortisol, lower levels in cytokines that can cause inflammation, and higher levels of the so-called love hormone, oxytocin, which has been shown to ease anxiety and is produced in the same part of the brain responsible for the sleep-wake cycle.”
 Further, “the psychological benefits we get having closeness at night trump the objective costs of sleeping with a partner.”

-The experts at the National Sleep Foundation recommend that if you get into bed and cannot fall asleep after 20 minutes, you should get up and do a relaxing activity (reading, listening to music) somewhere else in your home.
+The experts at the National Sleep Foundation recommend that if you get into bed and can’t sleep after 20 minutes, you should get up and do a relaxing activity (reading, listening to music) somewhere else in your home.
 “Lying in bed awake can create an unhealthy link between your sleeping environment and wakefulness.
 Instead, you want your bed to conjure sleepy thoughts and feelings only.”

 Get Cold Feet